 By now we’re probably all familiar with the idea that eating turkey induces sleepiness.
 After hours of making our way through mounds of mashed potatoes, cups of cranberry sauce, pounds of roasted parsnips and carrots, spoonfuls of sweet potato casserole, and slice after slice of pumpkin pie, who wouldn’t want a nap?
 Any large amount of food is bound to make you feel stuffed and sleepy.
 But what is it about turkey that makes you so dang tired on Thanksgiving?
 I’ve been known to blame many a post-Thanksgiving nap on “all that tryptophan,” an amino acid found in turkey and other protein-rich foods that is said to cause an intense desire for slumber.
 It’s a common experience: gorging on plates full of Thanksgiving fare, only to retreat to the sofa, satisfied but sleepy, blinded by the desperate need for a nap.

 But how much of this comfortable myth is couched in reality?
-To what extent is turkey really to blame for these post-feast fits of fatigue?
+To what extent should you blame the turkey for these post-feast fits of fatigue?
 I set out to do some (light) research on how sleep-inducing foods affect our serotonin levels.

 It turns out the answer to why turkey makes us feel sleepy is more accessible than I previously thought; this is no new query.
 A bevy of other outlets have taken the chance to test this theory.
 Scientists have spoken and the internet has reported and the conclusive, almost across-the-board answer is that turkey, what with its trace elements of tryptophan, is actually not to blame for any type of post-Thanksgiving meal dreariness.
 Turkey is not actually the food that will boost serotonin production either.
 And here’s why:

 Instead, we can attribute our fatigue to the carbohydrates that populate our Turkey Day buffets.
 Carbs release insulin which allows for tryptophan to enter our brains at a higher rate.
 So it’s actually this intense overload of potatoes and stuffing (combined with the tryptophan in many of the foods we eat) that has our eyes feeling heavy.
 And those glasses of red wine.
 And bourbon.
 And cocktails.
 Well, they definitely don’t help, either.

 So there you have it: tryptophan is part of the equation, but turkey is not entirely at fault.
 Any big meal chock-full of those carbs is bound to make us feel tired.
 So as you drift off to sleep with a tummy full of turkey, blame some of those other classic Thanksgiving dishes instead.